-Just make a new shortcut by making a right-click on the New > Shortcut option.
-After that assign location for this newly created shortcut item.
+Just make a new shortcut by a right-click on the New > Shortcut option.
+After that assign a location for this newly created shortcut item.

-Enter the following path, replacing MDB/MDW> with the file location and ms office version you are currently been using.
+Enter the following path, replacing MDB/MDW> with the file location and MS Office version you have currently been using.

 Note: quotes used in the following path are compulsory.

 Replace the Office14 version with the MS Office version you are currently been using or installed in your PC.
 To check this out, browse to the “C:\Program Files\Microsoft Office\ and then check the” Office” folder.